The Cook Roofing Company Difference:

 Solar Roof Tiles

-If you have not replaced your roof since the year 2000, your roof is probably getting close to that time.
+If you have not replaced your roof in the last 25 years, it's probably about time to take your roof out to pasture.
 Most asphalt shingles will last between 20-40 years under optimal conditions.
-If your roof has had a lot of traffic, leaves, hail, or is poorly ventilated, it can wear out much faster.
+If your roof has had a lot of traffic, leaves, hail, or is poorly ventilated, it can wear out much more quickly.
 Most of Texas has experienced 5-10 hail storms just over the past few years, and this tends to prompt roof replacements.
-Granules fall off, the asphalt becomes brittle and cracks, high winds can rip the mastic (black sticky stuff) seal apart and tear tabs off the shingle - especially on 3 tab roofs.
-Whatever the reason your roof might be worn out, Cook Roofing Company has a plan to meet your needs - including financing.
+The asphalt becomes brittle and cracks, granules fall off, high winds can rip the mastic (black adhesive) seal apart and tear tabs off the shingle - especially on 3 tab roofs.
+Whatever the reason your roof might be worn out, Cook Roofing Company has a the experience and skills to meet your needs - including help with financing.
 So call us for a free estimate today at 806-424-4541.